365businessdev/docs/al-developer/365businessprintagent/README.md

 #### `PrintZPL(Text, Text, Record)`

-Send ZPL commands to specified `bdev.Printer Configuration`.
+Send ZPL commands to specified `bdev.PrA Printer Configuration`.

 > **Important**<br>Sending ZPL commands is only supported for Zebra printers.
 Sending ZPL commands to other printers may cause unforeseen errors to occur.